Permafrost/Tundra/README.md

       Name           Pattern
       -------------  --------------------------------------------
-      datetime       [ISO8601]/XML datetime
+      datetime       [ISO8601] XML datetime
       datetime.jdbc  yyyy-MM-dd HH:mm:ss.SSS
-      date           [ISO8601]/XML date
+      date           [ISO8601] XML date
       date.jdbc      yyyy-mm-dd
-      time           [ISO8601]/XML time
+      time           [ISO8601] XML time
       time.jdbc      HH:mm:ss
       milliseconds   Number of milliseconds since the Epoch, January 1, 1970 00:00:00.000 GMT (Gregorian)

   Custom datetime patterns can be specified using [java.text.SimpleDateFormat] compatible patterns.

   * Inputs:
     * `$pattern` is an optional datetime pattern that will be used to format the resulting `$datetime` string.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
   * Outputs:
     * `$datetime` is the current datetime formatted as a string according to the given `$pattern`.

 * #### tundra.datetime:parse

   Parses the given datetime string according to the given pattern, and returns the resulting [java.util.Date] object.

   Supports a handful of well-known named datetime patterns:

       Name           Pattern
       -------------  --------------------------------------------
-      datetime       [ISO8601]/XML datetime
+      datetime       [ISO8601] XML datetime
       datetime.jdbc  yyyy-MM-dd HH:mm:ss.SSS
-      date           [ISO8601]/XML date
+      date           [ISO8601] XML date
       date.jdbc      yyyy-mm-dd
-      time           [ISO8601]/XML time
+      time           [ISO8601] XML time
       time.jdbc      HH:mm:ss
       milliseconds   Number of milliseconds since the Epoch, January 1, 1970 00:00:00.000 GMT (Gregorian)

   Custom datetime patterns can be specified using [java.text.SimpleDateFormat] compatible patterns.

   * Inputs:
     * `$datetime` is the datetime string to be parsed.
     * `$pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
   * Outputs:
-    * `$datetime.object` is a [java.util.Date] object representing the same instant in time as the given `$datetime` string.
+    * `$datetime.object` is a [java.util.Date] object representing the same
+      instant in time as the given `$datetime` string.

 * #### tundra.datetime:subtract

   Subtracts a duration of time from the given datetime, formatted according to the given patterns.

   Supports a handful of well-known named datetime patterns:

       Name           Pattern
       -------------  --------------------------------------------
-      datetime       [ISO8601]/XML datetime
+      datetime       [ISO8601] XML datetime
       datetime.jdbc  yyyy-MM-dd HH:mm:ss.SSS
-      date           [ISO8601]/XML date
+      date           [ISO8601] XML date
       date.jdbc      yyyy-mm-dd
-      time           [ISO8601]/XML time
+      time           [ISO8601] XML time
       time.jdbc      HH:mm:ss
       milliseconds   Number of milliseconds since the Epoch, January 1, 1970 00:00:00.000 GMT (Gregorian)

   Custom datetime patterns can be specified using [java.text.SimpleDateFormat] compatible patterns.

   * Inputs:
     * `$datetime` is the datetime string to subtract the duration from.
     * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
     * `$duration` is the duration to be subtracted from `$datetime`.
     * `$duration.pattern` is an optional duration pattern that `$duration` conforms to.
-Defaults to an [ISO8601]/XML duration.
+Defaults to an [ISO8601] XML duration.
   * Outputs:
     * `$datetime` is the resulting datetime with the subtracted duration.